AICC/CMI-5_Spec_Current/cmi5_runtime.md

 <a name="Success"></a>
 ###9.5.2 Success

-The success property of result must be set to true for statements having the following CMI-5 defined verbs:
+The success property of result MUST be set to true for statements having the following CMI-5 defined verbs:

 - Passed
 - Waived

-The success property of result must be set to false for statements having the following CMI-5 defined verbs:
+The success property of result MUST be set to false for statements having the following CMI-5 defined verbs:

 - Failed
 - Abandoned

 <a name="Completion"></a>
 ###9.5.3 Completion
-The completion property of result must be set to true for statements having the following CMI-5 defined verbs:
+The completion property of result MUST be set to true for statements having the following CMI-5 defined verbs:

 - Completed
 - Waived

-The completion property of result must be set to false for statements having the following CMI-5 defined verbs:
+The completion property of result MUST be set to false for statements having the following CMI-5 defined verbs:

 - Failed
 - Abandoned